dariusf/fable/docs.md

 For control, spaces between prose and other instructions are stripped, so they have to be readded if interpolation is used.

-A minor extension is the double semicolon `;;`.
+A minor extension is the quoted semicolon `` `;` ``.
-This acts as a paragraph break wherever it appears, the equivalent of two newlines, followed by matching the indentation of the context.
+This acts as a paragraph break wherever it appears, i.e. the equivalent of two newlines, followed by matching the indentation of the context.
-This is especially useful in lists to create nested choices.
+This is especially useful in places where paragraph breaks are frequent but cumbersome, e.g. dialogue inside a choice item, where paragraphs are used to signal new speakers.
+For block-level things like nested choices, indentation is preferable.

+The double semicolon is used for putting paragraph breaks between things like dialogue.
+For blocks, nested choices indent is better

 ### Links